rpdelaney/l4d2-tourney-rules/rules.md

 #####4.3 Web-cast support
-Servers will have enough slots for up to two casters, two cameramen, and an admin.
+Servers will have enough slots for up to two casters, two cameramen, and an administrator.
 Support for the spechud addon is highly desirable.

 #####4.4 Tickrate
 Servers with 60 tickrate will be preferred, unless both teams agree to